Active Prep Time: 15 minutes

 Pour batter into the prepared pan, smoothing the top.

 Break up the topping and sprinkle it over the batter.
-Set to cook.
+Place the pan in the upper right cooking zone, enter the Slow Cook settings and cook.

 After the cook, remove pan from your Suvie and cool in the pan for 15 minutes before removing.